Crispy Chicken Stuffed With Garlic-Herb Butter Recipe (Chicken Kiev)

 Chicken Kiev (Котлета по-Киевски) is a traditional Russian/Ukrainian dish of chicken breast stuffed with butter and herbs, then breaded and fried.

 It's easy to make, yet impressive and delicious.
 The herb butter inside the chicken "pocket" melts, making the meat tender, juicy, with an almost creamy quality, while the outside is crispy and golden brown.
 Yum!

 - 1 bunch of dill or parsley

 Chicken Kiev Cook Time

 This is a very popular restaurant dish in Russia, but it's easy enough to be made at home, and fancy enough to be served at a dinner party.
 The tricky part is getting the chicken breast to form a leak-proof pocket to seal the butter inside, so when you cut your chicken cutlet for the first time, you should see this golden buttery liquid pouring out.
 Oh, I can't stop salivating.

 Some recipes include other ingredients for the stuffing like cheese, mushrooms or ham (think: Chicken Cordon Bleu), but traditionally it's just butter with dill or parsley.

-Make sure not to make more cutlets than you're going to eat in one seating; this is not a good leftover food - the chicken breast loses all that creamy juiciness if reheated.
+Also, don't make more cutlets than you're going to eat in one seating; this is not a good leftover food.
+The chicken breast loses all that creamy juiciness if reheated.